eduardokhattab/chat-gpt-whatsapp/nextjs/annotations.md

 ## Keycloak

+- Uses Open ID Connect (authentication protocol) and Oauth2(authorization protocol)

 - Keycloak(localhost:9000) > Admin Console > Users > Add user > Credentials
 - Clients > Create > ClientID (nextjs) > Valid URIs (http://localhost:3000/*) > Web origins (http://localhost:3000/*)
 - Check Client Authentication (now you can go to Credentials tab) > Client Secret

+- Configure `src/app/api/auth/[...nextauth]/route.ts` with the values

+- the keycloak generates two data: `access-token` to admin console and `id-token` the session token.

+- you can have multiple realms (it's like namespaces), the default is the master.